ryd3v/pythonMastery/12-Week-Plan.md

 ### Week 3-4: Control Structures and Data Structures

-- **Week 3**: Focus on control structures - if statements, for and while loops, break and continue statements.
+- **Day 1**: Focus on control structures - if statements, for and while loops, break and continue statements.
-- **Week 4**: Introduction to basic data structures - lists, tuples, sets, and dictionaries.
+- **Day 2**: Introduction to basic data structures - lists, tuples, sets, and dictionaries.
 Practice creating and manipulating them.

 ### Week 5-6: Functions and Error Handling